sudorandom/kmcd.dev/content/posts/2025/encryption-vs-compression/index.md

     Use rate-limiting to slow down attackers so the thousands of requests needed for the attack become impractical.

+    At this point, you might be thinking: "Wait, HTTP/2 and HTTP/3 use header compression (HPACK and QPACK).
+If my secrets are in headers, doesn't that bring back the BREACH risk?" *That is a concern here*.
+Headers like `Authorization`, `Cookie`, `Set-Cookie`, or `X-Auth-Token` often contain high-value secrets and are prime targets for a compression oracle.
+To handle this, HTTP/2 and HTTP/3 protocols include a specific "sensitive" flag.
+When a header is marked this way, the compressor is told to treat the value as a literal rather than adding it to the dynamic compression table.
+This prevents the value from being used as a reference point for future matches and prevents the side-channel without forcing us to disable compression for the entire connection.

+## Final thoughts

+What started as an interesting little interview question lead us to discussing real security concerns with mixing compression and encryption.

+In most cases, the rule is unequivocal: **compress first, then encrypt**.
+Whether you are archiving logs or moving backups, compressing patterned data before it becomes random noise saves significant time and money.

+The only real exception is when you are handling interactive traffic.
+If an attacker can control part of a message that contains a secret, the compressed size actually leaks information.
+For static archives, this isn't an issue.
+But for live web protocols, you either have to use modern safeguards like sensitive header flags or disable compression entirely for those specific payloads.

 ### Further Reading

 **The Specifications**